Salamander letter: Lasting effects

 More than twenty years later, effects of the letter still lingered.
 The letter was referenced in research by both Mormons and critics of Mormonism alike.
 Resulting publications that include conclusions based on the presumption that the letter was authentic are still available and may influence the opinions of those seeking information on "deep Mormon doctrine" or evidence to support a naturalistic or magical historical view of Mormonism or Joseph Smith.

-Grant H. Palmer, author of the book An Insider's View of Mormon Origins stated that his work was influenced in part by his original acceptance of the salamander letter as being valid and supportive of his view.
+Grant H. Palmer, author of the book An Insider's View of Mormon Origins, stated that his work was influenced in part by his original acceptance of the salamander letter as being valid and supportive of his view.
 Palmer stated that the "salamander letter" caused him to explore Joseph Smith's "mystical mindset".

 The salamander letter also influenced the content of the film The God Makers II, an alleged exposé of Mormonism.
 The film suggests that Joseph Smith was required to dig up his brother Alvin's body and bring a part of it with him to the hill Cumorah in order to obtain the golden plates from which the Book of Mormon was said to be translated.
-Jerald and Sandra Tanner refuted this suggestion, and determined that the only known source of such a requirement would have been the salamander letter.
+Jerald and Sandra Tanner asserted that the only known source of such a requirement would have been the salamander letter.
+However, this requirement appears in the "Reminiscences" of Joseph Knight, Sr., which was probably the original source.